 - 100% whole-wheat bread

-(3.)
-When eating store-bought foods, check the nutrition information labels for the amounts of dietary fiber in each product.
-Aim for 5 grams of fiber per serving.
+- Check nutrition fact labels for the amount of dietary fiber.
+Try to get 5 grams of fiber per serving.

-(4.)
-Add 1/4 cup of wheat bran (miller’s bran) to foods such as cooked cereal, applesauce or meat loaf.
+- Add ¼ cup of wheat bran (miller’s bran) to foods.
+You can put it in cooked cereal, applesauce, or meat loaf.